pdreeves/2019-interactive/instructions.md

 ssh web1
 ssh web2

-3. Navigate to the directory you cloned the git repo to: cd {{insertFilePath}}
+3. Navigate to the directory you cloned the git repo to: cd /opt/external/{{insertFilePathFromStep4}}

 4. Generate an SSH key

 ssh-keygen -f sshKeyPair/interactive -b 2048

 5. Execute the first playbook

-ansible-playbook -i inventory.yml scenarios/scenario1-playbook.yml --ask-pass
+ansible-playbook -i inventory.yml scenarios/scenario1-playbook-base.yml --ask-pass

+6. Execute the playbook to install the Splunk Universal Forwarder ansible-playbook -i inventory.yml scenarios/scenario1-playbook-splunk.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

 # Scenario 2: Configure Web Servers

-1. Execute the playbook
+1. Execute the playbook for web1
 ansible-playbook -i inventory.yml scenarios/scenario2-playbook-web1.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

-# Scenario 3: Configure Web Servers

-1. Execute the playbook
-ansible-playbook -i inventory.yml scenarios/scenario3-playbook-web1.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+2. How should this change so it installs the correct website on to web 2?

+3. Go to Splunk, see all the cool info

-# Scenario 4: Inventory and Ad-Hoc Commands
+# Scenario 3: Inventory and Ad-Hoc Commands

-1. Run ad-hoc command to get hostname ansible web1 -i inventory.yml -a "hostname" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+1. Run ad-hoc command to get hostname for web1 ansible web1 -i inventory.yml -a "hostname" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

-2. Run ad-hoc command to get network info ansible web1 -i inventory.yml -a " ip route sh" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+2. Run ad-hoc command to get network info for web1 ansible web1 -i inventory.yml -a "/usr/sbin/ifconfig" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+What subnet is this server in?

-3. Run ad-hoc command to get all users ansible web1 -i inventory.yml -a "cat /etc/passwd" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+3. Run ad-hoc command to get all users for web1 ansible web1 -i inventory.yml -a "cat /etc/passwd" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+Notice any user accounts that shouldn't be there?

-4. Run ad-hoc command to list firewall rules ansible web1 -i inventory.yml -a "iptables -L" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+4. Run ad-hoc command to list firewall rules for web1 ansible web1 -i inventory.yml -a "iptables -L" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+Hum, it's interesting that produced an error.
+Let's see what packages are installed.

-5. Run ad-hoc command to get packages installed ansible web1 -i inventory.yml -a "yum list installed" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+5. Run ad-hoc command to get packages installed for web1 ansible web1 -i inventory.yml -a "yum list installed" --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+Do you see iptables in that list?

+Optional: Get the same information for web2

-# Scenario 5: Configure firewall, remove unknown users, remove unwanted packages
+# Scenario 4: Configure firewall, remove unknown users, remove unwanted packages

-1. Execute the playbook to configure the firewall ansible-playbook -i inventory.yml scenarios/scenario5-playbook-web1-firewall.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+1. Execute the playbook to configure the firewall ansible-playbook -i inventory.yml scenarios/scenario4-playbook-web1-firewall.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+How would you also allow through port 443 on web2?

-2. Execute the playbook to configure to remove the unwanted user ansible-playbook -i inventory.yml scenarios/scenario5-playbook-web1-user.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+2. Execute the playbook to configure to remove the unwanted user ansible-playbook -i inventory.yml scenarios/scenario4-playbook-web1-user.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+How would you remove that other account on web2?

-3. Execute the playbook to configure to remove the unwanted package ansible-playbook -i inventory.yml scenarios/scenario5-playbook-web1-packages.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'
+3. Execute the playbook to configure to remove the unwanted package ansible-playbook -i inventory.yml scenarios/scenario4-playbook-web1-packages.yml --extra-vars '{ "ansible_ssh_private_key_file":"sshKeyPair/interactive"}'

+How can you remove tftp-server on web2?

 ## Useful commands
 ### Clear out lab